4nnm8/miscellaneous/startover-template/total-form-reset/README.md

   - Numbers focus highlight in Firefox for the same INPUTs

-  - Background color of hovered <option> in all browsers
+  - Background color of hovered OPTION tag in all browsers

   - Scrollbars except in Webkit